Lil1th/TabbyCat/README.md

 Here's what everything does:

+## Blair
+The first auto-updating permanent pets hack.
+Bypass Google Payments to get Chomusuke before I make it.
+Named after Blair from Soul Eater. **Once Chomusuke is made for any particular update, it will be better than the Blair version.
+Blair just gets you stuff first.**

 ## Chomusuke
 This is the original permanent pets hack, it is an unpacked extension using the improved format that bypasses Google Payments to get you pets for free.
 Named after Megumin's cat from KonoSuba.
 **Chomusuke will be updated as events warrant**

 ## Chomusuke Legendary
-See above, but with legendary cats on every reload instead of only ~8% of the time.
+See above, but with legendary cats on every reload instead of only 8~12% of the time.
 **Chomusuke Legendary will be updated as events warrant**

 ## Doki Doki Chomusuke Club